Vote Leave's central claim branded 'misleading' by UK Statistics Authority

 Given the high level of public interest in this debate it is important that official statistics are used accurately, with important limitations or caveats clearly explained.’

 Meanwhile, as the Stronger In campaign notes, that bus Boris Johnson is riding around in today was made in Germany and Poland – and would have cost £56,000 more if Britain left the EU and was subject to a 13 per cent tariff on German imports.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.